Eight Sleep Pod 5 Review: In-Depth Test, Final Verdict One Year on the new Pod

 The major positives are that you and your partner will likely get better sleep every night, and each side of the bed adjusts separately based on your preferences and detected sleep stages.
 It’s a unique product that works.
 The sleep data it generates and uses throughout the night is accurate and on par with the best in the industry.
 If your partner snores, the 5 Plus model gently nudges them to change position, stopping the snoring without waking them or you.

-I haven’t used the new blanket yet, and while I don’t doubt it works, I’m unconvinced about what it adds beyond the already excellent temperature regulation of the mattress.
+I haven’t used the new blanket yet, and while I don’t doubt it works, I’m unconvinced it adds anything beyond the mattress’s already excellent temperature regulation.
 Similarly, the adjustable mattress is unnecessary unless you address one or both of your snoring issues.

 Negatives include the subscription cost for the Autopilot features.
 Another negative, in my case, is that the pod doesn’t always handle ambient room temperature changes well as the seasons shift.
 That said, a quick tap-recalibration fixes the issue for a few months as it re-personalises your temperature profile.